 To make the migration to a headless ecommerce site easier, it's important to realize there are ways to create content that work for both headless and legacy sites at once.

 Tip: use tools that also work on both legacy and headless sites

 For instance, using a no-code headless CMS like Builder.io, and/or a platform agnostic coding framework like JSX Lite, means you can continue to create and update optimized content for your current site, and your headless site, at the same time.

-This advice works great for those who are not ready to go headless, but would like to have the option, too.
+This advice works great for those who are not ready to go headless, but would like to have the option to.
 You can start using certain modern tools today, which makes testing and moving headless so much easier.

-For a free consultation with our team to see if going headless is a smart strategy for you, say hi
+If you have any questions, or would like to schedule a free consultation with our team to see if going headless is a smart strategy for you,